-WATCH: Rittenhouse Breaks Down on Witness Stand as He Describes Chase That Led to Firefight
+WATCH: Kyle Rittenhouse Breaks Down on Witness Stand as He Describes Chase That Led to Shooting

 When asked to describe what happened next, Rittenhouse explained that he wasn’t able to successfully leave without an altercation.

-“Once I take that step back, I look over my shoulder, and Mr. Rosenbaum — Mr. Rosenbaum was not running from my right side, and I was cornered from in front of me with Mr. Ziminski, and there were…” Rittenhouse explained, but was unable to finish gis sentence, as he began to break down in tears.
+“Once I take that step back, I look over my shoulder, and Mr. Rosenbaum — Mr. Rosenbaum was not running from my right side, and I was cornered from in front of me with Mr. Ziminski, and there were…” Rittenhouse explained, but was unable to finish his sentence, as he began to break down in tears.

 “There were people right there — that’s when I run,” Rittenhouse added, but again, was unable to finish his sentence.

-The judge then said they would be taking a ten minute break before resuming the case.
+The judge then said they would be taking a ten-minute break before resuming the case.

 The prosecution had rested its case earlier in the week after laying out the basic elements of the crimes of which Rittenhouse is accused.